Sam Rockwell: 1999–2016: Hollywood recognition

-After appearances as a bumbling actor in the science fiction parody Galaxy Quest (1999), as Francis Flute in the Shakespeare adaptation A Midsummer Night's Dream (1999), and as gregarious villain Eric Knox in Charlie's Angels (2000), Rockwell won the then-biggest leading role of his career as The Gong Show host Chuck Barris in George Clooney's directorial debut, Confessions of a Dangerous Mind (2002).
+After appearances as a bumbling actor in the science fiction parody Galaxy Quest (1999), Rockwell went on to say: "Who doesn't love that fucking movie, right?"
+He also played Francis Flute in the Shakespeare adaptation A Midsummer Night's Dream (1999), and gregarious villain Eric Knox in Charlie's Angels (2000), Rockwell won the then-biggest leading role of his career as The Gong Show host Chuck Barris in George Clooney's directorial debut, Confessions of a Dangerous Mind (2002).
 Rockwell's performance was well-received, and the film earned generally positive reviews.
+"That is a great movie.
+George (Clooney) really taught me to be simple and not like put too much in there."